 By Louise McClure for Fire Mountain Gems and Beads

 These are common questions jewelry designers ask themselves.
-The best starting point is to determine your face shape.
-Is yours round, square, oval or heart-shaped?
-Once you determine your face shape, explore the style best suited for you.
+The best starting point is to determine your, or your customer's, face shape.
+Is it oval, round, oblong, square, heart-shaped, triangular or diamond-shaped?
+Once you determine a face shape, explore the style best suited for it.

 Face Shapes and Earring Styles

-Round Face: Vertical lines of elongated, linear, drop-style and narrow chandelier earrings will add height and provide an overall slimming effect for your face, emphasizing vertical lines.
+Best Earrings for a Round Face: Vertical lines of elongated, linear, drop-style and narrow chandelier earrings will add height and provide an overall slimming effect for your face, emphasizing vertical lines.

-Square Face: Round contours of hoops, long teardrops and long, narrow chandelier earrings will visually soften the edges of a square face while adding visual height.
+Best Earrings for a Square Face: Round contours of hoops, long teardrops and long, narrow chandelier earrings will visually soften the edges of a square face while adding visual height.

-Heart-Shaped Face: Horizontal lines of hoops, teardrop-shaped linear forms and chandeliers that are wider at the bottom than the top will add width to your face and soften the effects of a pointed chin.
+Best Earrings for a Heart-Shaped Face: Horizontal lines of hoops, teardrop-shaped linear forms and chandeliers that are wider at the bottom than the top will add width to your face and soften the effects of a pointed chin.